 1. Benign Oral Tumors

 - Peripheral Odontogenic Fibromas (POF): These tumors originate from the tissues around the teeth and usually affect one tooth.
-They are slow-growing, and excision is curative.
+They are slow-growing, and surgical excision is curative.
 In some cases, the tooth associated with the mass tends to be removed to avoid recurrence.

 2. Malignant Oral Tumors

 - Squamous Cell Carcinoma (SCC): This is the second most common malignant oral tumor seen in dogs.
 It is often ulcerative and proliferative in appearance.
 It often will rapidly invade bone.
 Oral bleeding is a common symptom, and it is commonly mistaken for periodontal disease.
 Treatment involves surgical excision and radiation therapy, among other emerging treatment modalities.
-Consultation with an oncologist, in addition to an oral surgeon, is recommended.
+Consultation with an oncologist, in addition to an oral surgeon, is recommended. *A papillary variant may occur, which is not considered malignant, and surgical excision is expected to be curative.
+An oncologist consultation for this variant is typically not needed.

-- Fibrosarcoma (FSA).
-Fibrosarcoma is the third most common malignant oral tumor seen in the canine oral cavity.
+- Fibrosarcoma (FSA): Fibrosarcoma is the third most common malignant oral tumor seen in the canine oral cavity.
 It is seen more frequently in larger breed dogs such as retrievers.
 It often presents as a raised, broad-based mass and involves bone as well as oral mucosa.
 Treatment involves surgical excision with radiation therapy.
 Biopsy results can be unrewarding, and a repeat biopsy may be needed with cone beam CT or conventional CT imaging for detection.
 Reoccurrence may occur despite surgical excision.
 Consultation with an oncologist, in addition to an oral surgeon, is recommended.

 Conclusion